SemiDemiGod2020/SemiDemiGod2020/README.md

 - 👀 I’m interested in car audio dB & SPL "bass"..ically 🤯
 - 🌱 I’m currently learning everything I can that may be useful...
-- 💞️ I’m looking to collaborate on nothing really just -Leach files and passed out new software in alpha beta or whatever.
+- 💞️ I’m looking to collaborate on nothing really just -Leach files and pass around new software in any stage...
+-alpha beta or whatever.
+-📫 How to reach me...
+TELEGRAM!!!
-- 📫 How to reach me, don't call or text without a reason and -Letting me know online first that you will be calling...
+-  but don't call or text without a reason and -Letting me know online first that you will be calling...
 -If you get no response then I will not be answering.
 -<!---